This page explains the methods you can use on the Valvoid\Box\Box object:

 Map Method

-method connects a concrete implementation to an abstraction.
+The map method connects a concrete implementation to an abstraction.

 Whenever the abstraction (interface, abstract class, or parent class) is